Chronic Kidney Disease: Cardiovascular Disease and Dyslipidemia

 A retrospective cohort study involving more than one million patients revealed that dialysis patients with acute myocardial infarction were 35% and 47% less likely to have chest pain or characteristic ST segment elevation on EKG respectively, and twice as likely to have been misdiagnosed on presentation, when compared to matched patients not on renal replacement therapy.
-Furthermore, among eligible patients, dialysis patients were 37% less likely to undergo reperfusion, and their odds ratio of dying during the hospitalization was 1.5 when compared to patients not on dialysis.
+Furthermore, among eligible patients, dialysis patients were 37% less likely to undergo reperfusion therapy, and their odds of dying during the hospitalization was 1.5- fold greater when compared to patients not on dialysis.

-A number of factors may contribute to the underdiagnosis in end-stage renal disease (ESRD) patients.
+A number of factors may contribute to the under-diagnosis of CHD in end-stage renal disease (ESRD) patients.
 Independent of the presence of diabetes, myocardial ischemia may be clinically silent in this population.
-The high prevalence of baseline ECG abnormalities may limit sensitivity for identifying acute coronary disease.
+The high prevalence of baseline ECG abnormalities may limit sensitivity for identifying acute coronary syndrome (ACS).
 Shortness of breath may mistakenly be attributed to extracellular volume overload and need for more aggressive ultrafiltration.
 In the hemodialysis patient, symptoms of nausea, dizziness, and fatigue may often be overlooked as part of the post-dialysis syndrome commonly experienced by patients following their treatment session.

 Why are patients with chronic kidney disease at increased risk of cardiovascular disease?

 CVD accounts for half of all deaths in patients with CKD (defined as an eGFR <60 mL/min/1.73m2).
-In fact, patients with CKD are more likely to die from CVD-related complications than progress to ESRD, with an age-adjusted CVD mortality rate that is 30 times greater than the general population.
+In fact, patients with CKD are more likely to die from CVD-related complications than progress to ESRD, with an age-adjusted CVD mortality rate that is 30 times greater than the general population for those with ESRD.
 Increased CV risk in CKD is driven by multiple mechanisms, including the clustering of co-morbid conditions traditionally viewed as risk factors for CVD.
-Diabetes remains the leading cause of ESRD disease in the western world.
-While hypertension is highly prevalent amongst the CKD population, greater than 90% by stage 4, the majority of patients have not achieved target blood pressure goal.
-Yet, traditional Framingham Risk factors alone do not account for the substantially increased CV risk and a number of non-traditional risk factors have also been implicated.
+Diabetes remains the leading cause of CKD in the western world.
+While hypertension is highly prevalent amongst the CKD population, greater than 90% by CKD stage 4, the majority of patients have not achieved recommended target blood pressure goals.
+Yet, traditional Framingham Risk factors alone do not account for the substantially increased CV risk and a number of non-traditional risk factors have also been postulated.

-Chronic Inflammation: The chronic inflammatory state of CKD is notable for activation of key mediators including C-reactive protein, TNF-alpha, and IL-6.
+Chronic Inflammation: The chronic inflammatory state of CKD is notable for activation of key mediators including C-reactive protein (CRP), TNF-alpha, and IL-6.
 As limited antioxidant defense mechanisms become overwhelmed, oxidative modification of lipoprotein and other macromolecules promote atherogenesis.

 Endothelial dysfunction: Decreased bioavailability of nitric oxide leads to endothelial dysfunction while disturbance in the relative balance of inducers and inhibitors promotes vascular calcification and increases vascular stiffness.

-Anemia: a reduction in red blood cell mass is implicated in the structural heart disease and subsequent cardiovascular mortality in renal failure.
+Anemia: A reduction in red blood cell mass is implicated in structural heart disease and subsequent cardiovascular mortality in advanced CKD.
 The resultant physiologic increase in cardiac output not only leads to left ventricular hypertrophy and subsequent dilation, but also vascular remodeling with intimal-medial thickening.
 Anemia has also been highlighted as a strong predictor of high on-clopidogrel platelet reactivity (a predictor of adverse CV events) in patients with stable coronary artery disease (CAD).

-Uric acid: While hyperuricemia is commonly associated with both chronic kidney disease and cardiovascular disease, whether it plays a causal role in disease pathogenesis is controversial.
-Experimental studies have demonstrated a role for uric acid in smooth muscle proliferation and activation of pro-inflammatory pathways and epidemiologic studies have demonstrated an association with the carotid artery intimal thickening and the development of atherosclerosis in the general population.
+Uric acid: While hyperuricemia is commonly associated with both CKD and CVD, whether it plays a causal role in disease pathogenesis remains a controversial debate.
+For example, experimental studies have demonstrated a role for uric acid in smooth muscle proliferation and activation of pro-inflammatory pathways and epidemiologic studies have demonstrated an association with the carotid artery intimal thickening and the development of atherosclerosis in the general population.
 However, others argue that higher uric acid levels are not pathogenic and simply a consequence of reduced renal clearance.

 What tests to perform?

-What lab tests should I order to evaluate cardiovascular risk in my patient with chronic kidney disease?
+What laboratory tests should I order to evaluate cardiovascular risk in my patient with chronic kidney disease?